Npudov/MasterAppITMO/README.md

 ## Airflow
 The src/airflow folder contains the SQL scripts and dags used in airflow.
 The entire network configuration for connections to the patient database and the developed storage was set in Airflow.

+## Model weights
+The src/app/inferenceApi/weights folder contains the model weights used for scoliosis detection, differential scoliosis classification and ct spine segmentation.

 ---
 ---